godotengine/godot-docs/learning/step_by_step/ui_code_a_life_bar.rst

 .. note::

     The Observer pattern, that signals derive from, still adds a bit of coupling between node branches.
 But it's generally lighter and more secure than accessing nodes directly to communicate between two separate classes.
 It can be okay for a parent node to get values from its children.
 But you'll want to favor signals if you're working with two separate branches.
-    Read Game Programming Patterns for more information on the [ Observer pattern ](http://gameprogrammingpatterns.com/observer.html).
+    Read Game Programming Patterns for more information on the `Observer pattern <http://gameprogrammingpatterns.com/observer.html>`_.
-    The [ full book ](http://gameprogrammingpatterns.com/contents.html) is available online for free.
+    The `full book <http://gameprogrammingpatterns.com/contents.html>`_ is available online for free.

 With this in mind let's connect the ``GUI`` to the ``Player``.
 Click on the ``Player`` node in the scene dock to select it.
 Head down to the